A tourist's guide to regularity structures and singular stochastic PDEs: Solving singular PDEs within regularity structures

+Together with Theorem \ref{ThmRenormPDEs} in Section \ref{SectionrenormalizationMultiPreLie} below and Chandra \& Hairer's convergence result \cite{ChandraHairer} this continuity result allows to give meaning of the solution to a singular stochastic PDE as a limit in probability of solutions of renormalized equations driven by a mollified noise.
 This result holds more generally for all the equations that can be treated using regularity structures.
 Emphasize that this continuity result is fundamental.
 In a random setting where the noise is random and the models of interest are constructed as measurable functionals of the noise the continuity allows to transport automatically support theorems or large deviation results about random models into corresponding results about the solutions of the regularity structure lifts of the equations under study.
 See Hairer \& Sch\"onbauer's work \cite{HairerSchonbauer} on support theorems, Hairer \& Weber's work \cite{HairerWeber} on large deviation results, or Hairer \& Mattingly's work \cite{HairerMattingly} on the strong Feller property for solutions of singular stochastic PDEs, for a sample.

 The last statement of this section makes the link between solving equation \eqref{EqgKPZ*} with a smooth noise $\zeta$ and the corresponding problem in the regularity structure equipped with the canonical model ${\sf M}^\zeta$ associated with the smooth noise.
-The latter is constructed in Section \ref{SectionMultiPreLie} and the only thing we presently need to know about it is that its reconstruction map $\textsf{\textbf{R}}^{{\sf M}^\zeta}$ is multiplicative and sends the noise symbol $\Xi$ on the smooth function $\zeta$.
-For positive exponents $\gamma\in(-\beta_0,2)$ and $\eta\in(0,\beta_0+2]$, pick $v\in \mcC^\eta(\bbT^d)$ and denote by $\bsP_\gamma v$ the lift in the polynomial structure of the heat propagator acting on $v$, defined by \eqref{eq heat propagator}.
+The latter is constructed in Section \ref{SectionMultiPreLie} and the only thing we presently need to know about it is that its reconstruction map $\textsf{\textbf{R}}^{{\sf M}^\zeta}$ is multiplicative with respect to the $\star$-product of modelled distributions, and sends the noise symbol $\Xi$ on the smooth function $\zeta$.
+For positive exponents $\gamma\in(-\beta_0,2)$ and $\eta\in(0,\beta_0+2]$, pick $v\in \mcC^\eta(\bbT^d)$ and denote by $P_\gamma v$ the lift in the polynomial structure of the heat propagator acting on $v$, defined by \eqref{eq heat propagator}.

-\begin{prop} Let $\bsu\in\mcD_{(0,t_0)}^{\gamma,\eta}(T,\sf g)$ stand for the solution in a sufficiently small time interval $[0,t_0]$ of the fixed point problem
+\begin{prop} Let $\bsu\in\mcD_{(0,t_0)}^{\gamma,\eta}(T,\sf g)$ stand for the solution in a sufficiently small time interval $(0,t_0)$ of the fixed point problem